CALFEM/calfem-python/docs/source/calfem_mesh_guide.rst

         Ke = cfc.planqe(elx, ely, ep, D)
         cfc.assem(eltopo, K, Ke)

-Please not the difference from standard MATLAB CALFEM that the assem routine does not require returning the K matrix on the left side as the assemblation is done in place.
+Please not the difference from standard MATLAB CALFEM that the `assem` routine does not require returning the K matrix on the left side as the assembly is done in place.

 Next, we need to setup our boundary conditions.
 Two empty arrays are created, *bc* for storing the dof to prescribe and and a second *bcVal* for storing the prescribed values.